octobercherry/Getting-and-Cleaning-Data-Course-Project-/CodeBook.md

 Merge rows of test and train files

+Rename the columns of new data to be more descriptive

 Creates a second, independent tidy data set with the average of each variable for each activity and each subject.